davist11/jQuery-Simple-Validate/README.markdown

-This is a light-weight form validation plugin.
-All it does is check if a field is empty, or if an email field is a properly formatted email address.
+This is a light-weight form validation plugin, just 2.1kb minified (under 800 bytes gzipped).
+It can validate required field, email, number only field, password and password confirmation matching.

 **IN VERSION 0.2**
 To mark a field as valid, just add a class of **required** to the field.